docsforadobe/after-effects-scripting-guide/docs/layers/avlayer.md

 **Description**

-When true, the layer’s audio is enabled.
+When true, the layer's audio is enabled.
 This value corresponds to the audio toggle switch in the Timeline panel.

 **Type**